top of page

 That distinction is important.
 A public consultation and a stakeholder organisation response are not the same thing.
 General public opinion may tell the project something about broad attitudes, but it does not settle the separate question of whether the proposal is acceptable, workable and fair for those who are most likely to bear the practical consequences.

-The current draft response does not argue that the question can be answered simply by pointing to headline support figures.
+Our response does not argue that the question can be answered simply by pointing to headline support figures.
 Instead, it argues that the project’s own material shows significant unresolved concerns remain among those most likely to be directly affected.

-In particular, the draft says that headline support should not be treated as the same thing as genuine social acceptability.
+In particular, the response says that headline support should not be treated as the same thing as genuine social acceptability.
 Where one group may value symbolic, visitor or perceived ecological benefits, while another may bear practical burdens, risks and costs, an aggregate support figure can give a misleading impression of consent.

-The draft also raises concern about the sequencing of the consultation.
+The response also raises concern about the sequencing of the consultation.
 Formal stakeholder views are being sought only after the public-facing support narrative has already been established.
 That is a legitimate concern, especially where consultees are now being asked to comment on unresolved practical questions that go well beyond general public sentiment.

 Why the scale of release matters